Lost in the Desert: Plot

-Eight-year-old Dirkie DeVries (Wynand Uys, credited as Dirkie Hayes), is flying with his Uncle Pete (Pieter Hauptfleisch) across the Kalahari Desert in a small plane, piloted by Uncle Pete, who partway into the flight has a heart attack and partially loses control of the plane.
+Eight-year-old Dirkie DeVries (Wynand Uys, credited as Dirkie Hayes), is flying with his Uncle Pete (Pieter Hauptfleisch) and his dog a Cairn Terrier, across the Kalahari Desert in a small plane, piloted by Uncle Pete, who partway into the flight has a heart attack and partially loses control of the plane.
 Thanks to his struggles to land safely in the desert even while suffering the heart attack, the crash is not as serious as it might have been otherwise, and, while Pete himself dies, Dirkie and his small pet dog survive, and the bulk of the story follows Dirkie's various adventures while he struggles to survive the harsh desert conditions, including an encounter with Kalahari Desert Bushmen, who give him help, but abandon him after an unfortunate misunderstanding concerning Dirkie's dog.

 In his attempt to light a fire to keep the hyenas away he blows up the plane destroying the radio transmitter.
 This also changes the colour of the plane.
 The helicopters are looking for a red and white striped plane, but it is now black.

 The story alternates between Dirkie in the desert and Dirkie's father Anton DeVries (played by the director Jamie Uys) and follows his increasingly desperate efforts to locate his son, including having two million leaflets specially printed and spread over the desert from a plane, containing instructions for Dirkie on how to survive in the desert, and assuring him that his father loves him and won't give up trying to rescue him.

 Dirkie fares remarkably well and appears to be saved when he meets a bushman and his son.
 However, when they feed him meat he misunderstands and thinks he is eating his own dog.
 He runs off and throws stones at the bushman.
 This ingratitude is not received well and the bushman sets fire to his own hut and wanders away with his son.
 Dirkie finds the dog, but cannot entice the bushman back, and the bushman now throws stones at Dirkie.
 He wanders deeper into the desert and collapses.

 Ultimately Anton travels to the Kalahari Desert himself after everything else fails to make progress.
 (He has had to mortgage his house to pay for the expenses of finding Dirkie after a newspaper backs out of an earlier offer to assist with expenses.)
 In the desert, he meets one of the Bushmen who had earlier met Dirkie, and gets information about the direction Dirkie was last seen going in, and he is finally able to find Dirkie, who looks as if he is close to death.
 His dog is still with him, although injured.
 The film ends with Dirkie (unconscious) in his father's arms, together with his little dog (still alert), both being carried back to the vehicle his father had travelled there in.